DataMascara/mimo_cat/README.md

 5. In your terminal you need to install some NPM dependencies for API creationg and also create files that handle the information exposed by the API (see scripts.sh for examples)
   1. `npm install i express` allows us to use the express library
   2. `npm i express firebase-admin` allows interaction firebase project
+  3. Update the functions/index.js and functions/api/object.js files for rendering JSON objects
+  4. When ready, preview changes with `firebase serve`
+  5. Use curl or an API client to check each of the endpoints
 6. When you're ready to deploy, `firebase deploy`